-Nowadays, our society intends to guarantee a universal accessibility for everyone and to remove barriers that prevent the interaction and access to the services, goods, and products that are necessary in our lives.
+Nowadays, our society intends to guarantee universal accessibility for everyone and to remove barriers that prevent the interaction and access to the services, goods, and products that are necessary for our lives.

 Google also wants to make its contribution in this field, helping all possible users to access its mobile operating system.
-Google TalkBack is an accessibility service that helps visually impaired users to move explore the options and applications of their smartphones much easier.
-This service adds voice messages and vibrations to the device, allowing us to select options without having to access them directly and plays whatever text appears on the screen by means of voice synthesis or text-to-speech.
+Android Accessibility Suite is a service that helps visually impaired users to move explore the options and applications of their smartphones much easier.
+This service adds voice messages and vibrations to the device, allowing us to select options without having to access them directly, and plays whatever text appears on the screen by means of voice synthesis or text-to-speech.

 This useful option for Google's operating system that manages to bring technology to a group of people that already has to avoid enough barriers in their daily life can be easily activated: